ColinBuchheit/Project3a/README.md

    5. Ask the user for the end date in YYYY-MM-DD format.
    6. The end date should not be before the begin date
    7. Generate a graph and open in the user’s default browser.

+## 3a Requirments
+  1. Create a flask application for your project
+  2. Write code to populate the form with stock symbols
+  3. Containerize the application using Docker

 ## Project Structure Overview: